Kreutz sungrazer: Comet Ikeya–Seki

 Comet Ikeya–Seki is the most recent very bright Kreutz sungrazer.
 It was discovered independently by two Japanese amateur astronomers on September 18, 1965, within 15 minutes of each other, and quickly recognised as a Kreutz sungrazer.
 It brightened rapidly over the following four weeks as it approached the Sun, and reached apparent magnitude 2 by October 15.
 Its perihelion passage occurred on October 21, and observers across the world easily saw it in the daytime sky.
 A few hours before perihelion passage on October 21 it had a visible magnitude from −10 to −11, comparable to the first quarter of the Moon and brighter than any other comet seen since 1882.
 A day after perihelion its magnitude decreased to just −4.

-Japanese astronomers using a coronagraph saw the comet break into three pieces 30 minutes before perihelion.
+Japanese astronomers used a coronagraph to observe how the comet broke into three pieces 30 minutes before perihelion.
 When the comet reappeared in the morning sky in early November, two of these nuclei were definitely detected with the third suspected.
 The comet developed a very prominent tail, about 25° in length, before fading throughout November.
 It was last detected in January 1966.